In September, the Federal Bureau of Investigation (FBI) released an alert regarding the risk of cyber-attack on outdated medical devices.

 In March of 2022, the American Hospital Association offered support for a legislative bill titled the Protecting and Transforming Cyber Health Care Act of 2022 (PATCH Act).
 The legislation remains pending.

 Many of us rely daily on devices and the Internet of Things (IoT).
 In a healthcare setting, the breach of a device could delay treatment, skew results, or cause serious injury or death.
 Patients assume devices and healthcare software are safe.
 The FBI alert underscores the risk to patients and providers who make assumptions about the security and safety of the devices upon which they rely.

 Experienced medical malpractice lawyers fight for compensation on your behalf in Baltimore and Washington, DC

-Schochor and Staton, P.A. represents patients and their families across the US.
+Schochor, Staton, Goldberg, and Cardea, P.A. represents patients and their families across the US.
 When your healthcare provider makes a mistake that results in serious injury, call 410-234-1000 or contact us today to schedule a free consultation.